Nitrification: Inhibitors of nitrification

 The mechanism of inhibition is complicated by this requirement.
 Kinetic analysis of the inhibition of NH3 oxidation has shown that the substrates of AMO have shown kinetics ranging from competitive to noncompetitive.
-The binding and oxidation can occur on two different locations on AMO: in competitive substrates, binding and oxidation occurs at the NH3 site, while in noncompetitive substrates it occurs at another site.
+The binding and oxidation can occur on two sites on AMO: in competitive substrates, binding and oxidation occurs at the NH3 site, while in noncompetitive substrates it occurs at another site.

 Mechanism based inhibitors can be defined as compounds that interrupt the normal reaction catalyzed by an enzyme.
 This method occurs by the inactivation of the enzyme via covalent modification of the product, which ultimately inhibits nitrification.
 Through the process, AMO is deactivated and one or more proteins is covalently bonded to the final product.
 This is found to be most prominent in a broad range of sulfur or acetylenic compounds.

 Sulfur-containing compounds, including ammonium thiosulfate (a popular inhibitor) are found to operate by producing volatile compounds with strong inhibitory effects such as carbon disulfide and thiourea.